guoguo12/ChatDownloader/README.md

 Efficiently download chat conversation logs from Gmail using the Internet Message Access Protocol (IMAP) and convert raw (quoted-printable encoded) logs into HTML files viewable with any web browser.

-Note that Gmail Chat Downloader is currently under development.
+Note that, as of Summer 2013, Gmail Chat Downloader no longer works with Gmail's current chat system.
-Additional examples, features, and documentation will be added in the near future.
+Old chats can still be downloaded, however, which makes Gmail Chat Downloader an excellent archival tool.

 Instructions
 -------